The Content Graph engine in Shortcuts

 This smart data conversion lets Shortcuts integrate apps and services.
 The following example contains a Get Upcoming Events action followed by a Show Directions action.
 The first action outputs a Calendar event, which can include scheduling data as well as location data.
 Because the second action requires location data as input, the Content Graph extracts only the Maps data from the Calendar event, to produce driving directions.

-The Content Graph also allows advanced, multistep content detection.
-This lets Shortcuts integrate with apps and services that seem unrelated, such as Music and Instagram.
-For example, you can create a shortcut that contains a Get Current Song action followed by a Post on Instagram action.
-When run, this series of actions automatically extracts the album artwork from the song that’s currently playing and posts the artwork to Instagram.
+The Content Graph also allows advanced, multistep content conversion.
+This lets Shortcuts integrate with apps and services that seem unrelated, such as Music and Mail.
+For example, you can create a shortcut that contains a Get Current Song action, a Get Details of Music action, and a Save to Photo Album action.
+When run, this series of actions automatically extracts the album artwork from the song that’s currently playing in your music library and saves the artwork to a photo album.